BoLiu86/x265_Encoder/README.md

 d.
 Set the above folder as the develop folder, and include "x265.h".

 ### Encoding performance
 In this experiment, in order to evaluate the performance of the x265 encoder, seven test sequences, which are suggested for the HEVC, from the dataset provided by MPEG are used.
-From the following table, it can be observed that the maximum compression ratio is reached 490 for ¡°Traffic¡±.
+From the following table, it can be observed that the maximum compression ratio is reached 490 for "Traffic".
 And the compression result for other sequences is also high, which is more efficient.
 <table>
   <tr>
     <th width=9%>Class</th>